nkapila6/nk/content/masters/cs7641-review.md

 In this assignment, you implement RHC, SA, GA, MIMIC on a problem of your choice.

 - **No docs** : You’ve been spoilt by Scikit-learn in A1, now it’s time to torture you.
 The first thing you will come across is that the “hiive” version of mlrose has no documentation.
 Dive directly into code and understand the comments, use the docs just to understand how to create an optimization problem.
+	- [18.08.2024] UPDATE: You can now use mlrose-ky docs which has a nice tutorial on runners [here](https://nkapila6.github.io/mlrose-ky/runners/)
-- **Use the runners** : Use the runners in hiive, they give nice output dataframe that can be used for plotting.
+- **Use the runners** : Use the runners in mlrose-hiive/mlrose-ky, they give nice output dataframe that can be used for plotting.
 - **Code tip** : Since the runtimes for some of these ROs can be really long (like \~12-13 hours, no joke), there are 2 ways to save your results:
   - Save the output as csv and call it in another .py or notebook for plotting.
   - [Pickle your objects](https://blog.hubspot.com/website/python-pickle), literally saving the python objects.
 I prefer the above .csv route since pickling objects could take time.
 I didn’t try it in A2 but in A4, pickling sizes were huge.